StackVista/stackstate-docs/setup/upgrade-stackstate/sts-release-notes.md

 - The Autonomous Anomaly Detector (AAD) is now enabled by default in the Kubernetes distribution.
 STAC-12024
 - It is now possible to configure whether ClusterRoles and ClusterRoleBindings need to be installed by the StackState Helm chart using the flag `cluster-role.enabled`.
 STAC-11749
 - StackState HDFS pods now run without privileges in Kubernetes.
 STAC-11741
-- Added support for interacting with external systems using self-signed certificates.
+- Added support for interacting with external systems using [self-signed certificates](/configure/security/self-signed-certificates.md).
 STAC-11738
-- The field specifying the role to use for Keycloak authentication (default field name: `roles`) is now configurable using the `groupsField` configuration parameter.
+- The field specifying the [role to use for Keycloak authentication](/configure/security/authentication/keycloak.md) (default field name: `roles`) is now configurable using the `groupsField` configuration parameter.
 STAC-11609
-- StackState now supports API tokens for authentication of the StackState CLI.
+- StackState now supports [API tokens for authentication of the StackState CLI](/setup/installation/cli-install.md#authentication).
 This allows the StackState CLI to work with Keycloak or OIDC as an authentication provider.
 STAC-11608
-- Added support for backup and restore procedure for self-hosted Kubernetes setup.
+- Added support for [backup and restore procedure for self-hosted Kubernetes](/setup/data-management/backup_restore/kubernetes_backup.md) setup.
 STAC-11548
 - It is now possible to use component actions when time-traveling.
 STAC-11462
 - Introduced auto-grouping to automatically choose the correct grouping level for views.
 STAC-11396
 - Authentication settings are now directly configurable on the Helm chart.
 STAC-11237
-- Added permission `manage-event-handlers` to protect creation of event handlers.
+- Added permission `manage-event-handlers` to [protect creation of event handlers](/configure/security/rbac/rbac_permissions.md#view-management).
 STAC-11172
-- Allow filtering Events by source.
+- Allow [filtering Events](/use/view_filters#filter-events) by source.
 STAC-10644
-- Allow filtering Events by category.
+- Allow [filtering Events](/use/view_filters#filter-events) by category.
 STAC-10643
-- Events of type Anomaly now display a metric chart including the anomaly in the Event Details pane.
+- Events of type Anomaly now display a [metric chart including the anomaly](/use/problems/problem_investigation.md#anomaly-events) in the Event Details pane.
 STAC-10031
-- Added a permission to protect usage of `Http` and `Graph` script APIs in Analytics.
+- Added permission `execute-restricted-scripts` to [protect usage of `Http` and `Graph` script APIs](/configure/security/rbac/rbac_permissions.md#analytics-environment) in Analytics.
 STAC-9834
 - Added ability to filter on labels in the Component Details pane.
 STAC-11824
 - Added ability to search and filter components in the Topology perspective List mode.
 STAC-11413
-- Added ability to export component list as a CSV file in the Topology perspective List mode.
+- Added ability to [export component list as a CSV file](/use/perspectives/topology-perspective.md#export-as-csv) in the Topology perspective List mode.
 STAC-3593
 - Added ability to search telemetry streams on the Component Details pane.
 STAC-3194

 **Bug fixes**